Poets' Corner: History

 The first poet interred in Poets' Corner, Geoffrey Chaucer, owed his 1400 burial in the Abbey (in front of St. Benedict's Chapel) more to his position as Clerk of Works of the Palace of Westminster than to his fame as a writer.
-The erection of his magnificent tomb by Nicholas Brigham in 1556 (to where Chaucer's remains were then transferred) and the nearby burial of Edmund Spenser in 1599 began a tradition that still continues.
+The erection of his tomb by Nicholas Brigham in 1556 (to where Chaucer's remains were then transferred) and the nearby burial of Edmund Spenser in 1599 began a tradition that still continues.
 The area also houses the tombs of several Canons and Deans of the Abbey, as well as the grave of Thomas Parr who, it is said, died at the age of 152 in 1635 after having seen ten sovereigns on the throne.

 Burial or commemoration in the Abbey does not always occur at or soon after the time of death.
 Lord Byron, for example, whose poetry was admired but who maintained a scandalous lifestyle, died in 1824 but was not given a memorial until 1969.
 Even William Shakespeare, buried at Stratford-upon-Avon in 1616, was not honoured with a monument until 1740 when one designed by William Kent was constructed in Poets' Corner (though shortly after Shakespeare's death William Basse had suggested Shakespeare should be buried there).
-Samuel Horsley, Dean of Westminster in 1796, was said to have tartly refused the request for actress Kitty Clive to be buried in the Abbey:
+Samuel Horsley, Dean of Westminster in 1796, was said to have tartly refused the request for the actress Kitty Clive to be buried in the Abbey:

 if we do not draw some line in this theatrical ambition to mortuary fame, we shall soon make Westminster Abbey little better than a Gothic Green Room!

 Not all poets appreciated memorialisation and Samuel Wesley's epitaph for Samuel Butler, who supposedly died in poverty, continued Butler's satiric tone:

 Some of those buried in Poets' Corner also had memorials erected to them over or near their grave, either around the time of their death or later.
 In some cases, such as Joseph Addison, the burial took place elsewhere in Westminster Abbey, with a memorial later erected in Poets' Corner.
-In some cases a full burial of a body took place, in other cases the body was cremated and the ashes buried.
+In some cases a full burial of a body took place, in other, later, cases the body was cremated and the ashes buried.
 There are also cases where there was support for a particular individual to be buried in Poets' Corner, but the decision was made to bury them elsewhere in the Abbey, such as Edward Bulwer-Lytton.
 Other notable poets and writers, such as Aphra Behn, are buried elsewhere in the Abbey.
-At least two of the memorials (both to individuals buried in Poets' Corner – Rowe and Gay) were later moved to a location elsewhere in the Abbey due to the discovery of old paintings on the wall behind them.
+At least two of the memorials (both to individuals buried in Poets' Corner – Nicholas Rowe and John Gay) were later moved to a location elsewhere in the Abbey due to the discovery of old paintings on the wall behind them.
+In 1936 the ashes of the author and poet Rudyard Kipling were interred.